rajibdpi/dictionary/README.md

 ## Getting Started

-This project is a starting point for the Bangladeshi People and want learn English to Bengali and Bengali to English.
+This project is a starting point for the Bangladeshi People and want to learn English to Bengali and Bengali to English words.

 A few resources to get you started if you interested to contribute this project: